 Background

 LID treats stormwater as a resource, rather than a waste product, and integrates hydrologic and water quality functions into all aspects of the urban landscape and infrastructure.
 The result is functional and appealing site drainage that restores the ecological integrity of receiving waters, promotes the natural movement of water within an ecosystem or watershed, and reduces construction, maintenance, and inspection costs.
+Examples of LID management approaches and technologies include rain gardens, porous pavements, green roofs, and rainwater harvesting for later use.

-While recent studies have evaluated the effectiveness of LID practices in various regions of the United States, there is still a great need to evaluate their performance.
-There is also very little data on the possible effects of adopting LID at a watershed level.
+While recent studies have evaluated the effectiveness of LID practices in various regions of the United States, there is still a need to evaluate their performance.
+There is also little data on the possible effects of adopting LID at a watershed level.

 Project Description